- What slows down the software development process?

 The scope of the project itself – More robust development projects always involve a multitude of different integration tools, database solutions, and other technologies.
 On top of that, clients often approach development companies with a laundry list of wanted functionalities – some of which are more advanced than others and some are plainly undoable in a given timeframe and budget.

-Technical challenges – Some projects require a little more out-of-the-box thinking and the development of bespoke solutions based on advanced and niche technologies.
+Technical challenges – Some projects require a little more out-of-the-box thinking and the custom development of bespoke solutions based on advanced and niche technologies.
 All of that can significantly reduce the speed of the development team, as programmers have to dedicate more time to the prototyping phase.

 Structural complexity – Multiple workflows, technologies, and stakeholders involved in the software product development process mean one thing – keeping it all in check can be a huge headache and requires making use of proven software development methodologies and the help of project managers and owners.